The Gertrude C. & Harold S. Vanderbilt Reading Series

 About the Vanderbilt Reading Series

-The Gertrude and Harold Vanderbilt Reading Series is named in honor of Vanderbilt founder Cornelius Vanderbilt’s great-grandson and his wife.
+The Gertrude C. and Harold S. Vanderbilt Reading Series is named in honor of Vanderbilt founder Cornelius Vanderbilt’s great-grandson and his wife.
 Each semester, the series brings several professional writers to campus to read from their works and visit classes.
 This unique and extraordinary program gives English department students and faculty, the Vanderbilt community, and Nashville’s citizens a chance to meet and talk with some of the best writers of our day.

 2024-2025 Readings